Data Analysis for International Relations

 First semester, Second semester

-Data Analysis for International Relations allows students to learn fundamental skills and several advanced research methods to analyze quantitative data.
-The course considers both the analytical logic of the methods and their practical application using statistical software.
+Data Analysis for International Relations allows students to learn fundamental skills and several basic and advanced research methods to analyze quantitative data.
+The course considers both the analytical logic of the methods and their practical application using statistical software (SPSS).
 It provides students with the analyst capabilities commonly demanded in jobs that require understanding and performing quantitative data analysis.
+It also allows students to apply the methods learned to analyze data referred to their Master’s tesina.
+Students enrolled in the course do not need to have a previous background in statistics or quantitative-mathematical knowledge.

 Students start learning about the creation and management of datasets, various descriptive statistical analyses, and the computation and interpretation of significance tests.
-The course continues with basic and advanced OLS regression analysis, logistic regression for binary outcomes, factor analysis, and longitudinal analysis.
+The course continues with basic and advanced OLS regression analysis, logistic regression for binary outcomes and factor analysis, which are fundamental methods of data analysis in the social sciences.